GSA/code-gov-developer-docs/basics.md

 ### API basics

 The Code.gov API is a GET API.
-With this API you will be able to explore the software projects that federal agencies have published in compliance with the [Federal Source Code Policy](https://code.gov/#/policy-guide/docs/overview/introduction).
+With this API, you will be able to explore the software projects that federal agencies have published in accordance with the [Federal Source Code Policy](https://code.gov/#/policy-guide/docs/overview/introduction).

 There are two basic endpoints: